klogging/klogging.io/docs/loggers/defining-loggers.md

 ## Define a logger directly

-The `logger()` function defines a logger directly by name or by owning class.
-The following two calls to `logger` are equivalent:
+The `logger()` function defines a logger directly by name, by class or by reified type.
+The following calls to `logger` are equivalent:

 ```kotlin
 package com.example